automl/CARL/docs/source/experiments.rst

   :width: 400
   :alt: The sampled gravities used for training in Q3.

 Now, we trained our agent on 5 random seeds on 100 contexts distributed on two gravity intervals, :math:`[-15m/s², -10m/s²]` and :math:`[-5m/s², -0.001m/s²]`.
-In the Figure, the magenta vertical lines mark the test gravities
+In the Figure, the magenta vertical lines mark the test gravities.

 .. image:: figures/experiments/gravity_distribution_exp1.png
   :width: 400